 You can view each element before performing the cleaning.
 For example, you can click the “View” icon for the revision element to see the revision ID, revision title, and revision date for a post, page, or custom post-type.

-2. Optimize
+2. Tables

 The database will become fragmented over time.
 Optimizing your WordPress database will reclaim lost space and defragment the data file.
 This will greatly improve performance.
 Usually, you’ll want to optimize the WordPress database after you have deleted a large part of a table or have made significant changes.